Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Lahmacun

-This delicious Turkish version of pizza is made from a thin layer of pastry on which minced meat is spread with tomato, onion, salt, and parsley, and spiced with red pepper to your liking.
-Generally, Turks fill the center with tomatoes, lettuce, and onions and a sprinkle of lemon juice, and roll to eat.
+Another Turkish answer to pizza, this one a thin pastry spread with minced meat, tomato, onion, salt, and parsley, spiced with red pepper to taste.
+The standard move: pile the center with tomatoes, lettuce, and onions, add a squeeze of lemon, and roll it up.

 Simit